Jayer117-ball/HighandDry/README.md

 ---

-## 🚀 First-Time Launch

-- Launch **Fallout: New Vegas through Steam** once to generate config files
-- Let it detect your resolution, then close it
-- Always launch the game via **Mod Organizer 2**

 ### 🕹 In-Game
 1. Complete the intro with Doc.
 DO NOT LEAVE THE HOUSE.
 2. Go to the MCM.
 ESC > M.
 3. Find Quickthrow.
 Toggle the box to disable the name.
 4. Save and exit the game.
 Reload your save.
 5. UI should not overlap and the pip boy real time map should be working.

----

-## 📝 Notes

-- Expand the **separators in MO2** and read notes on individual mods.
-Most notes can be expanded for more information.
-- Some mods have extra features or useful usage tips

 ---